Dan Avidan: 2002–2005: The Northern Hues

+2006–present: Skyhill

 In the winter of 2006, Avidan teamed up with Peter Lennox to form a Brooklyn-based alternative rock duo named Skyhill.
 Again, Avidan acted as lead-singer and assistant lyricist, and the group released one full album titled Run With the Hunted, on May 16, 2007.
 They toured New York in early 2008, before eventually separating due to lost passion.
 On October 7, 2015, Avidan and Lennox returned to release the standalone single "Firefly", which was acclaimed for the band's "maturing in both lyrics and sound" over their previous album.
 In July 2018, Avidan stated that Skyhill may start new projects in the future, but that nothing was in the works as of then.

 On October 30, 2020, the group released the single "Howling at the Moon" on YouTube, with an eventual release on streaming services in mid-November of the same year.
 At the end of 2020, it was announced via the Skyhill website that the band would be working on a new album.
+The album, titled Out in the Moonlight released on October 13, 2023.

 2009–present: Ninja Sex Party

 In 2008, Avidan began studying storytelling and improv at the Upright Citizens Brigade Theatre in New York, under the guidance of Zach Woods and Margot Leitman, and had conceptualized the possibility of a new musical project.
 In need of another band member, Avidan was introduced to Brian Wecht, the musical director of another troupe, by mutual friends at the theatre in early 2009.

 Avidan had already chosen the name "Ninja Sex Party," after "everybody's three favorite things," and worked together with Wecht to create characters to represent the band.
 They eventually settled on "Danny Sexbang" as Avidan's character, and "Ninja Brian" as Wecht's.
 The duo first gained popularity by performing as a musical guest on Leitman's improvisational comedy show Stripped Stories.
 Inspired by Tenacious D and Flight of the Conchords, the band is about "a Jewish superhero who wears a unitard, with his best friend, a ninja, and together they sing songs about dicks, and try to hit on women, unsuccessfully."
-They were also inspired by the work of The Lonely Islands to produce music videos and post them to YouTube.
+They were also inspired by the work of The Lonely Island to produce music videos and post them to YouTube.

 The group has released several studio albums and singles, many of which have charted on Billboard.
-As of 2020, they have released five original albums, and three cover albums.
+As of November of 2025, they have released six original albums, four cover albums, one remastered compilation, a live album, and a re-recording album, the latter two of which cover songs from their previous albums.
 On September 17, 2018, the band, along with Tupper Ware Remix Party, performed a censored version of "Danny Don't You Know" on the late-night talk show Conan as a musical guest, making their live television debut.

-The band has also appeared in various film festivals, including SXSW, Dragon Con, and the now-defunct LACS.
+The band has also appeared in various film festivals and conventions, including SXSW, Dragon Con, the now-defunct LACS and MAGFest.